-A relative who attended the same school with her had mentioned it to a friend, who in turn told another friend, and soon it became a hot topic of conversation in school, without reservation, it had spread like wildfire to the whole housing colony where they lived.
+A relative who attended the same school had mentioned it to a friend, who in turn told another friend, and soon, it became a hot topic of conversation and had spread like wildfire to the whole housing colony where they lived.

-It was a life-changing matter for her.
-One that didn’t amuse her one bit, not to mention how everyone else knew about it even before she did.
-Who was this man she was supposed to get married to?
+It is a life-changing matter and didn’t amuse her one bit, not to mention how everyone else knew about it before she did.
+Who is this person she is supposed to get married to?

 According to Aruna’s relative, the boy’s mother had spoken to her elder brother, asking for her hand in marriage.

 Her brother had agreed without hesitation.
 Aruna was puzzled that he kept it a secret from her.

 Did he think it best in her interest to marry her off to a family of wealth and good reputation, and have her migrate to a land of opportunity?
 Well, did he think that her stars were aligned with his and that the boy she was to wed was the best partner in life for her?
 Did he stop to consider if she, first and foremost would be happy?

 Moreover, their elder sister is married to a Malaysian and she lived a happy, luxurious life there, which is another thing that her brother stressed upon.